 The Chicago Plan serves as the CDPH’s submission to the Illinois Department of Public Health as one of the requirements to be certified as a local public health department.
 In addition, the Chicago Plan is one of the pre-requisites for National Public Health Accreditation.

-For more information about the Partnership and the Chicago Plan, contact Sheri Cohen at 312-747-9562 or email@example.com.
+For more information about the Partnership, contact Sheri Cohen at 312-747-9562 or firstname.lastname@example.org.